LC/MS/MS Method Package for Short Chain Fatty Acids

 The entire protocol necessary for pretreatment, including the derivatization step using 3-nitrophenylhydrazine, is contained in the Instruction Manual for this method package.
 By following these procedures, an analyst should be able to perform the entire process, from derivatization to data acquisition and data analysis, immediately after the package is introduced.

-For the derivatization using 3-nitrophenylhydrazine, carbodiimide is used as a condensing agent, and the reaction proceeds under mild conditions.
-In order to efficiently carry out reactions with not only short-chain fatty acids, but with organic acids, this method package includes derivatization using 3-NPH instead of the more commonly used 2-NPH.
-3-NPH derivatizations are stable, and quantitative analysis of the short-chain fatty acids or organic acids in the sample can be performed with the appropriate amount of derivatization reagent.
-Additionally, volatile compounds are not lost during sample preparation.
-This is because derivatization is occurring in water, and a dry down step is not required as a result.
+For the derivatization using 3-nitrophenylhydrazine, carbodiimide is used as a condensing agent, and reaction proceeds under mild conditions.
+Moreover, in order to efficiently carry out reactions with both short-chain fatty acids and organic acids, this method package includes derivatization using 3-NPH instead of the more commonly used 2-NPH.
+Also, 3-NPH derivatizations after reactions are stable, and quantitative analysis of the short-chain fatty acids or organic acids in the sample can be performed through reaction with an appropriate amount of derivatization reagent.
+Additionally, as reactions take place in water solutions using this derivatization reagent, the sample will not be dried and volatile components will not be lost.

 Remarks and Precautions

-- LabSolutions LCMS Ver.
-5.91 or later is required.
+LabSolutions LCMS Ver.
+5.99SP2 or later is required.